 Artcurial describes the ECO 2000 as follows:

 “…The oil crisis during the 1970s had a huge impact.
 Fuel consumption in cars became a major preoccupation, not just for commercial purposes but also political reasons, as reducing energy consumption became important on a national scale.
-Thus, in 1981 the ” ECO 2000 ” programme was launched, supposed to culminate in 1986 with the development of a vehicle that consumed an average of 3 litres of fuel per 100km.
+Thus, in 1981 the ” ECO 2000 ” program was launched, supposed to culminate in 1986 with the development of a vehicle that consumed an average of 3 litres of fuel per 100km.

 This project was 50% funded by the government and a hundred engineers at Peugeot-Citroën took part in the research.
 The specifications stated that “all technical preconceptions be rejected, and the starting point should be the exploration of the widest variety of solutions across all areas.”